silkscreen-studio/Lume-pen/README.md

  - 2x I²C ICs for the RTC (RX8111) and capacitive touch management (AW93105)
  - Onboard LP5907 3.0V LDO with ultra low quiscent current (12µA)
  - 3.7V Li-ion rod shaped battery, 25mAh, and its BQ25170 charging IC
- - interfaces with the charger thanks to 4 gold plated contacts (pogopins on the charger): VIN, GND, UPDI and a connection detect pin.
+ - interfaces with the charger thanks to 4 gold plated contacts (pogopins on the charger): VIN, GND, UPDI and a mating detect pin.
  - Charlieplexed 30x 0402 orange LEDs 4 digit 7-segment display
  - Flexible PCB, ENIG, with stiffener: 125x40mm² panel with both the LUME and charger PCB
 ## Magnetic charger: